-The Centers for Disease Control and Prevention (CDC) states that between 2013 and 2015, an estimated 54.4 million U.S. adults (22.7 percent) annually were diagnosed with some form of arthritis, including rheumatoid arthritis, osteoarthritis, gout, lupus, and fibromyalgia.
-They estimate that by 2040, 78 million adults will have doctor-diagnosed arthritis.
+The Centers for Disease Control and Prevention (CDC) states that between 2013 and 2015, an estimated 54.4 million U.S. adults (22.7 percent) annually were diagnosed with some form of arthritis, including rheumatoid arthritis, osteoarthritis, gout, lupus and fibromyalgia.
+It estimates that by 2040, 78 million adults will have doctor-diagnosed arthritis.

-Arthritis is the leading cause of disability in America, with symptoms including swelling, pain, stiffness, and decreased range of motion.
+Arthritis is the leading cause of disability in the United States, with symptoms including swelling, pain, stiffness and decreased range of motion.
 There is no cure, and symptoms tend to get worse with age.

-Rheumatoid arthritis (RA) is another common type, and is actually an autoimmune condition.
+Rheumatoid arthritis (RA) is another common type and is an autoimmune condition.
 The immune system mistakenly attacks the joints, causing damaging inflammation and gradually eroding joint tissue.
-This disease may also damage the eyes, internal organs, and other parts of the body.
+This disease may also damage the eyes, internal organs and other parts of the body.

-We have a lot of treatments these days that can help ease pain and swelling, preserve joint function and mobility, and increase quality of life.
-But to truly feel your best, people with arthritis must take a holistic approach to the disease.
-Simply taking a pain-relieving pill, for example, is unlikely to bring the complete relief that you deserve.
+There are many treatment options available these days that can help ease pain and swelling, preserve joint function and mobility and increase quality of life.
+However, to feel your best, people with arthritis must take a holistic approach to the disease.
+Taking a pain-relieving pill, for example, is unlikely to bring the complete relief that you deserve.

 10 of the Best Foods for Arthritis

 When researching which foods were likely to help people with arthritis, we chose those that can help reduce inflammation, ease pain and support normal joint function.
 Modern research has discovered that there are many nutrients in foods and some beverages that can do all these things, and sometimes more.